umbralcalc/umbralcalc.github.io/_posts/stochadexII.md

 \end{align}
 $$

 shows how the $z$ updates can occur in an iterative fashion.
-The reader may also recognize the factor above in brackets as Eq.~(\ref{eq:simulation-measurement}).
+The reader may also recognize the factor above in brackets as the simulation measurement integral we wrote earlier.
 To complete the picture, one can combine the $X$ and $z$ updates into a joint distribution update which takes the following form

 $$
 \begin{align}